elcoco/cgol/README.md

 ## Seed files
 Seed files can be found in the *seeds* dir in the repo.
-cgol can read RLE and CELL files by using the '''-f''' switch.
+cgol can read RLE and CELL files by using the *-f* switch.